neptunelabs/fsi-imagegrid-samples/samples/portfolio/README.md

 </fsi-imagegrid-template>
 ```

-The div with the ImageGrid Title contains the metadata Caption, while the div with the class myImageGridText contains FSI Extra and the Credit.
+The ImageGrid Title div contains the Caption metadata, while the myImageGridText div contains FSI Extra and the Credit.
-In order to add this metadata, go to the tab *Metadata* and click on the three tiles on the right, selecting **Add fields**:
+To add this metadata, go to the *Metadata* tab, click on the three tiles on the right and select **Add Fields**:

 ![Config Image](readme-portfolio-3.png)

-Tip: if you do this with multiple images selected, the fields will be added to them, making it more convenient.
+Tip: If you do this with multiple images selected, the fields will be added to them, making it more convenient.

-We have added Caption, Credit and FSI Extra to it:
+We have added Caption, Credit and FSI Extra:

 ![Config Image](readme-portfolio-4.png)

-You can then type in all the information you want to display in the fields:
+You can then enter any information you wish to display in the fields:

 ![Config Image](readme-portfolio-5.png)